Nissan Titan Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Nissan Titan are $1,344 a year for full coverage.
-Comprehensive insurance costs on average $250, collision insurance costs $400, and liability insurance costs around $514.
-A policy with just liability insurance costs as low as $572 a year, and coverage for high-risk drivers costs $2,900 or more.
-Teen drivers receive the highest rates at up to $5,220 a year.
+U.S. average insurance rates for a Nissan Titan are $1,344 a year including full coverage.
+Comprehensive costs on average $250, collision costs $400, and liability insurance is estimated at $514.
+A policy with just liability insurance costs approximately $572 a year, with coverage for high-risk drivers costing around $2,900.
+Teenage drivers pay the highest rates at $5,220 a year or more.

 Average premium for full coverage: $1,344

-These estimates include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes additional medical/uninsured motorist coverage.
-Rates are averaged for all states and for all Titan models.
+Full coverage includes $500 policy deductibles, liability coverage up to 30/60, and includes medical and uninsured motorist coverage.
+Estimates are averaged for all 50 U.S. states and for all Titan models.

-Using a 40-year-old driver as an example, prices range range from as low as $572 for just the minimum liability insurance to the much higher price of $2,900 for a driver required to buy high-risk insurance.
+For a driver around age 40, Nissan Titan insurance prices go from as low as $572 for just liability coverage to the much higher price of $2,900 for a high-risk driver policy.

-Where you live has a significant impact on car insurance rates.
-Rural areas tend to have a lower frequency of accident claims than larger metro areas.
-The example below illustrates how rural and urban location affects car insurance rates.
+Living in a larger city has a significant impact on car insurance rates.
+Rural areas have a lower frequency of comprehensive and collision claims than densely populated cities.

-These examples show why everyone should compare prices based on a specific location and risk profile, rather than relying on price averages.
+The ranges above highlight why everyone should get quotes based on a specific location and risk profile, rather than relying on average rates.

 Use the form below to get customized rates for your location.